 Evesham Township Fire District No. 1 (EFD) is an all-hazards trained department, providing a variety of services, including: fire suppression, vehicle extrication and technical rescue services, basic life support (BLS) emergency medical transport services, Uniform Fire Code and Uniform Construction Code plan review and inspection services, fire prevention education, and fire investigation services to the community.
-The department's jurisdiction encompasses all of the governmental boundaries of the community, 29.71 square miles.
+The department's jurisdiction encompasses all the governmental boundaries of the community, 29.71 square miles.
 The Fire District was created in 1968 and provides service under the departmental name Evesham Fire-Rescue and now serves a population of 45,060, based on the 2019 population estimate from the U.S. Census Bureau.

 The area served by the department is experiencing residential and commercial growth, especially as areas have been redeveloped to include high and medium density housing on previous vacant or commercially developed land.
-The district's services are provided from three stations with a fleet of apparatus including six fire engines, one 105' ladder, one 100' platform ladder, one heavy rescue, and five ambulances, along with a compliment of command and staff vehicles, and other specialty units.
+The district's services are provided from three stations with a fleet of apparatus including four fire engines, one 100' platform ladder, one heavy rescue, a technical rescue unit, two wildland units, a marine unit, and five ambulances, along with a compliment of command and staff vehicles.
 The Burlington County Communications Center (Central) provides emergency call receipt and dispatch service.